 Will one hour of daylight make a difference?
 You’d be surprised at how this one simple act can spark a bigger change.
 It did for us, and it can happen for you.
 Here’s our story.

-Great Forest’s participation in Daylight Hour 2016 triggered not only energy savings but also prompted increased engagement among employees stemming from the thrill of coming up tops promoting the fun competition.
+Great Forest’s participation in Daylight Hour 2016 triggered not only energy savings but also prompted increased engagement among employees stemming from the thrill of coming up tops in the Daylight Hour competition.

 Following our success, we turned Daylight Hour into Daylight Fridays, expanding our energy saving efforts year-round, and beyond lighting.